PereViader/ManualDi/README.md

 ```

 Use the returned value of the bind method, to configure the binding and tell the container how it should create, inject, initialize and dispose the instance.
-The specific binding configuration is done through 9 categories of methods that, by convention, should should be done in the order specified below.
+The specific binding configuration is done through 9 categories of methods that, by convention, should be done in the order specified below.

 ```csharp
 // * means source generated